uri-planetarium/interactive-planetarium-ERAU/README.md

 <h4>2.
 Install npm dependencies</h4>

-  Be sure to do this in the root directory and the `player_client` folder
+  Be sure to do this in the root directory and the `player_client` folder.

   ```
   npm install